 - Buy an IC card to use public transport.

 - Any season is great to visit this country.
-Japan is beautiful year round, so it doesn’t matter when you are planning your trip.
-During Spring, you can see a lot of amazing blooming trees, in Summer you can enjoy superb weather, during Fall the country looks colorful, and in Winter you can enjoy soft climate with minimum rains and snow.
+Japan is beautiful year-round, so it doesn’t matter when you are planning your trip.
+During Spring, you can see a lot of amazing blooming trees, in Summer you can enjoy superb weather, during Fall the country looks colorful, and in Winter you can enjoy the soft climate with minimum rains and snow.
 Finally, there are things such as learning the koto you can do all year round.
 What’s not to love?

 - Japan is cheaper than you might think!
 Of course, you must take enough money with you but this doesn’t mean that your trip will be super expensive.
 If you’re traveling on a tough budget, buy food in convenience stores.
 Transport cards will also help you save some money.